GlUTEN-BASH/DREAD-GSM/README.md

 # USAGE

-First, plug in your sdr device
+First, plug in your sdr device.

 Then, type in terminal:
 ```
 sudo apt install python